 Within the Agora site is a museum housed inside the Stoa of Attalos.
 The museum exhibits items mainly relating to the Athenian democracy like statues, sculptures, coins, and inscriptions.
 The most interesting display for me was the ancient Greek jury selection process.

-Hadrian’s Library is a 5-minute walk east from the main Ancient Agora entrance/exit.
+Hadrian’s Library is a 10-minute walk east from the Heraklieidon Museum.
 The ticket office is located through the entry gate and under the staircase.
-Present your blue Acropolis Extended Area voucher to have the relevant coupon ripped off, then spend around 20 minutes exploring the ruins of the 2,000-year-old forum constructed to house papyrus scrolls.
+Present your Acropolis Extended Area ticket then spend around 20 minutes exploring the ruins of the 2,000-year-old forum constructed to house papyrus scrolls.

-Continue walking for another 5 minutes south to reach the Roman Agora and go straight to the entry gate at the west end of the complex with your blue Acropolis Extended Area voucher to have the relevant coupon ripped off.
+Walk another 5 minutes south to reach the Roman Agora and go straight to the entry gate at the west end of the complex with your blue Acropolis Extended Area ticket.

 Within the forum are ruins of several buildings from the Roman empire’s rule in Greece as well the Tower of the Winds, a 2,000-year-old clock tower believed to be the world’s first meteorological station with a sundial, water clock, and wind vane.

-Take a 10-minute bus ride (no. 235, northbound) from outside the Numismatic Museum to opposite Aristotle’s Lyceum (or walk 13 minutes eastward).
-Present your blue Acropolis Extended Area voucher to have the relevant coupon ripped off.
-Spend around 30 minutes exploring ruins of an ancient temple to Apollo and a peripatetic school founded by Aristotle.
+Take the metro from Monastiraki station to Evangelismos station and walk 8 minutes to Aristotle's Lyceum.
+Present your Acropolis Extended Area ticket and spend around 30 minutes exploring ruins of an ancient temple to Apollo and a peripatetic school founded by Aristotle.

 Take the metro from Evangelismos Metro Station to Syntagma Metro Station, or whichever metro station is closest to your hotel.
 Take the evening to rest in your hotel before finding a nearby restaurant for dinner.